humnasul/bt333sql/README.md

 - SQL scripting
 - creating dynamic and static models of data
 - excel proficiency
-- research in depth for a paper describing significance of research and data
+- research in depth for a paper describing significance of research and data Receieved 100 on final project + an A as the final grade in the class!